 The University's SMART program creates and delivers innovative and engaging Science Shows, hands-on STEM Workshops, and Teacher Professional Development sessions, designed to support and complement the NSW Science and Technology K-6 Syllabus.

-SMART shows and workshops can be delivered in schools, at community venues, or on campus at The University of Newcastle by our professional team of university students, research scientists, teachers and STEM professionals.
+SMART activities can be delivered in schools, at community venues, or on campus at the University, by our professional team of university students, research scientists, teachers and STEM professionals.

-Our interactive science shows use demonstrations, experiments, drama, and multi-media to explore STEM concepts and spark ideas for future careers.
-Science shows are usually 50 minutes in duration, however, timing and content can be tailored to suit event requirements and learning needs.
+Science shows are usually 50 minutes in duration.
+Timing and content can be tailored to suit event requirements and learning needs.

 Teacher Professional Development

-SMART offer a variety of professional development workshops, designed to support teachers to build skills and confidence in delivering STEM learning activities.
+SMART offer professional development workshops, designed to support teachers to build skills and confidence in delivering STEM learning activities.

 SMART and COVID-19

-- Booking inquiries for in-person Term 3 and Term 4 delivery of SMART science shows and workshops are welcome.
+- Booking enquiries for SMART science shows and workshops are welcome.